Québec IDCI

 • Cloud/SaaS platforms that embed AI to drive workflows (routing, dynamic pricing, anomaly detection).

-• AI-powered recommendation engines for e-commerce (personalization that lifts conversion/LTV).
+• AI-powered recommendation engines for e-commerce (personalization that lifts conversion and LTV).

 • Machine-learning models for customer analytics (propensity, churn, CLV) used in production decisions.